Sterophonick/HeartLib/README.md

 HeartLib has a TON of nice little functions for the user to play with that can manipulate registers, sprites, DMA, bitmaps, palettes, bios calls, SRAM, memory, Interrupts, and a bunch of many other things.

+HeartLib comes packed with a bunch of tools that you can use for graphics and sound, and it also comes with a semi-automated build system.

+At the moment, it its only compatible with C. It will not work with C++.

 # Features
  - 200+ functions for you to use

  - MaxMod, the best GBA sound engine built in.

+ - GBFS

+ - SRAM

+ - Function helpers for those commands with a lot of numbers that are hard to interpret.

  - PCX image decoding